Positive cases jump in state; hospitalizations decrease

 Two additional deaths have been recorded since Sunday for a cumulative total of 227.

 Despite the increase in cases, hospitalizations decreased by seven on Monday for a total of 237.
-The governor said hospitals around the state are still able to meet the additional load of COVID-19 cases in their facilities, citing a graph that showed approximately 29% of hospital beds in the state are available, while approximately 22% of intensive care unit beds are available.
+The governor said hospitals around the state are still able to meet the additional load of COVID-19 cases in their facilities, citing a graph that showed approximately 29 percent of hospital beds in the state are available, while approximately 22 percent of intensive care unit beds are available.

-Additionally, approximately 65% of ventilators are available around the state.
+Additionally, approximately 65 percent of ventilators are available around the state.
 Secretary of Health Dr. Nate Smith said he is encouraged by the number of ventilators available, as well as the additional ventilators that have been ordered.

 “The hardest thing to address if you don’t have it is ventilators,” Smith said.
 “It’s encouraging that almost two-thirds of our ventilator capacity is available.”